 “My word for this year is ‘Journey.’
-I know there’s a lot of doors to be closed, which are hard–and doors to be opened, which are fun.
+I know there’s a lot of doors to be closed, which is hard--and doors to be opened, which are fun.
 My journey is waiting to figure out what each step is supposed to be.

 Expectations.
 We all have them.
 Either they make our pulse beat faster in anticipation, or they suck the life out of us.
 Some come with delight; others come with dread.
 In most cases, they both come with temptation – temptation to act upon them in our own wisdom.